Signs your identity has been stolen

 What Do I Do?
 I’m a Victim of Identity Theft – Help!

 You have been careful with your identity, but someone with evil intent has stolen it.
-You’re now one of the nearly 13 million Americans that are victims of identity fraud every year, and you need to know what to do.
+You’re now one of the nearly 13 million Americans who are victims of identity fraud every year, and you need to know what to do.

 1. Contact the credit reporting agencies to put a fraud alert on your reports.
 This alert will last for 90 days.
-During that period, the credit bureaus will require lenders take extra steps to confirm your identity.
-You can take it a step further, and put that aforementioned credit freeze on your reports, which will prevent any new applications from going through.
+During that period, the credit bureaus will require lenders to take extra steps to confirm your identity.
+You can take it a step further and put that aforementioned credit freeze on your reports, which will prevent any new applications from going through.

 2. Contact the lender directly.
 If your credit card was stolen, call the card company and report the theft.
 If your debit card was stolen, call the bank.